BurendoUK/burendo-handbook-infrastructure/README.md

 The private menu file ([sidebars.private.js](burendo-handbook/sidebars.private.js)) contains a second menu which has the `private` folder.
 This is where the private content goes and the menus are then spliced together when logged in.

-## The Lambda
+## The Verify Code Lambda

-This AWS Lambda function is a serverless function designed to perform a validation of JSON Web Tokens (JWT) obtained from the Burendo owned Amazon Cognito user pool.
-The function first checks if the Authorization header is present in the request.
-If not, it returns a 401 HTTP response with an error message.
-If the Authorization header is present, the function extracts the access token from the header and retrieves the JSON Web Key Set (JWKS) for the user pool.
-The function then verifies the signature of the access token using the public key obtained from the JWKS.

-The function also checks the claims in the JWT, including the issuer, the audience, the token use, and the expiration time.
-If any of the checks fail, the function returns a 401 HTTP response with an error message.
-If all the checks pass, the function returns a 200 HTTP response with a success message.

-This function is useful for protecting resources in a serverless architecture using Amazon Cognito for user authentication and authorization.
-It ensures that only authenticated and authorized users can access protected resources.
+This lambda controls our access process.
+It logs in using the following process:

+1. When clicking Login, AWS Cognito is called and returns a `code`
+1. The lambda takes this code and uses it to get an `access token` from Cognito
+1. The token is verified but decoding it using AWS and checking the values

+Login is controlled via a cookie that allows access for 8 hours.
+Logging out again will clear this cookie.

+When any request comes in for a page, the lambda checks if the cookie is present and valid.
+If it is, then the user is redirected to the private handbook.
+If the user is not verified they are redirected to the public handbook.
+It may be that the page is therefore not present and they would then get a 404.

+You can tell if you are logged in or out by the "Login" or "Logout" menu option.

 ### Running "locally (AWS)"

 This is an arm64 lambda and the below dependencies are compiled for arm64.
 Cryptography is compiled for arm64 using the following steps:
 1. For VSCode use the `.devcontainer` in the root of the repo to build the lambda: `Shift + CMD + P` and _Choose Reopen in container_
-2. From the `lambda/` folder, install cryptography using the following command: `pip3 install --platform manylinux2014_x86_64 --only-binary=:all: --upgrade --target ./package cryptography`
+1. From the `lambda/verify_build_lambda` folder, install cryptography using the following command: `pip3 install --platform manylinux2014_x86_64 --only-binary=:all: --upgrade --target ./package cryptography`
-3. Install the below dependencies using the following command: `pip3 install -r requirements.txt --target ./package`
+1. Install the below dependencies using the following command: `pip3 install -r requirements.txt --target ./package`
-4. Copy the `lambda_function.py` file to the package folder
+1. Copy the `lambda_function.py` file to the package folder
-5. Zip the package folder and upload it to the lambda function
+1. Zip the package folder and upload it to the lambda function

 The upload to AWS can be done, either via the console or using Terraform.